Karlheinz Weinberger

 Karlheinz Weinberger (10 June 1921 – 10 December 2006) was a Swiss photographer, known for his homoerotic portraits of rebellious young men.

 Life

 Karlheinz Weinberger was born in 1921 in Zürich.
 He attended the literature high school there and began to teach himself photography.
 After the end of the Second World War, he temporarily worked as a furniture and carpet salesman, but was also unemployed for a long time.
-From 1955 until his retirement in 1986 he was a warehouse clerk at Siemens-Albis in ZZürich.
+From 1955 until his retirement in 1986 he was a warehouse clerk at Siemens-Albis in Zürich.
 He lived all his life at the same address in Zürich urban district.
 Karlheinz Weinberger died in 2006.

 Career

 Karlheinz Weinberger was a self-taught photographer spending over sixty years producing intimate, often homoerotic photographs of rebellious male youth, mostly working-class men.
 Weinberger worked in the warehouse at Zürich's Siemens factory during the day and his nights he spent shooting portraits of construction workers, bikers, and athletes for the underground gay journal Der Kreis.
 Weinberger published his works under the pseudonym Jim.
 In 1958 he began focusing his camera on the Halbstarken, an edgy, antiauthoritarian teen subculture whose members styled themselves as bad boys à la James Dean in Rebel Without a Cause or Elvis Presley.